 The technology involved in 2-litre Porsche 911s may look simple and the homologated spec is very straightforward, but getting these cars to run competitively and finish well is not easy or cheap.
 Proper 2-litres are expensive to build and expensive to run: a rebuilt set of the mandatory Solex carburettors costs twelve thousand pounds and a full-spec, plug and play 2-litre engine including carbs and exhaust leaves little change from £85k.

-It’s nice to see Porsche fielding a 911 prepared by its approved classic specialists amongst the 2.0L Cup cars, but the car’s pace could do with a serious boost.
+It’s good to see Porsche fielding a 911 prepared by its approved classic specialists amongst the 2.0L Cup cars.
 Looking back at the 911s results from 2013, Robertson/Horne finished third out of three 911s in the 2013 Brands Hatch Masters and their fastest race lap at Silverstone Classic was some five seconds slower than Greensall’s best of a 3:02.267 en route to coming home as first 911 in the International Trophy for pre-’66 GT cars.
-Seeing the works car come home towards the back or not finish at all is a shame: capable drivers like Webster and Reid are worth more than early retirement.

 Next event in the four-race 2.0L Cup is the Grand Prix de l’Age d’Or at Dijon from June 8-10.
-I looked into ferry crossings for my BMW R1150RT, but the event coincides with the Morocco Historic Rally and the Canadian Grand Prix, and my kids are all doing important exams right through this period, not to mention that Dijon is about 600kms from the coast.
-I decided to save the miles on the RT and do something else instead, but let me know if you’re going – I would be interested to get your feedback.
+With Dijon some 600kms from the coast.
+I decided to save the miles on the RT and do something else instead, but let me know if you’re going.